aiven/aiven-operator/docs/docs/api-reference/clickhousedatabase.md

 **Optional**

 - [`authSecretRef`](#spec.authSecretRef-property){: name='spec.authSecretRef-property'} (object).
 Authentication reference to Aiven token in a secret.
 See below for [nested schema](#spec.authSecretRef).
-- [`terminationProtection`](#spec.terminationProtection-property){: name='spec.terminationProtection-property'} (boolean).
-It is a Kubernetes side deletion protections, which prevents the database from being deleted by Kubernetes.
-It is recommended to enable this for any production databases containing critical data.

 ## authSecretRef {: #spec.authSecretRef }